-Connect ServiceNow and Jira Service Management Code-free with Unito
+Connect ServiceNow and Jira Service Management with low-code 2-way sync

-Connect ServiceNow and Jira Service Management Code-free with Unito
+Connect ServiceNow and Jira Service Management with low-code 2-way sync

 The use case we’ll be using to demonstrate this integration focuses on change requests, but it can easily be re-applied to incident management, DevOps, or any other ticket collaboration between an IT Department and an engineering team.

-This integration will be built through Unito, a 2-way no-code integration platform with support for ServiceNow, Jira Service Management, Jira, and 50+ other industry-leading tools.
+This integration will be built through Unito, a 2-way low-code integration platform with support for ServiceNow, Jira Service Management, Jira, and 50+ other industry-leading tools.

 Here’s how it works in a demo with Jira Software: